TehMuffinMoo/ibPS/docs/NIOS/Tools/Copy-NIOSDTCToBloxOne.md

 ### -PolicyName
 Optionally specify a DTC Policy name.
-DTC Policies are new in BloxOne DDI, so by default they will inherit the name of the DTC LBDN if this parameter is not specified.
+DTC Policies are new in Universal DDI DDI, so by default they will inherit the name of the DTC LBDN if this parameter is not specified.

 ```yaml
 Type: String